laravel/docs/artisan.md

 <a name="writing-output"></a>
 ### Writing Output

-To send output to the console, you may use the `line`, `info`, `comment`, `question` and `error` methods.
+To send output to the console, you may use the `line`, `info`, `comment`, `question`, `warn`, and `error` methods.
 Each of these methods will use appropriate ANSI colors for their purpose.
 For example, let's display some general information to the user.
 Typically, the `info` method will display in the console as green colored text:

     /**
      * Execute the console command.